Viewtiful Joe on the Nintendo Gamecube

-As the story went, our Joe had been transformed into a superhero through good old Captain Blue, giving him 'Viewtiful Effects (VFX) Power', which was designed to emulate camera tricks and special effects as seen in action movies.
+As the story unfolded, our Joe had been transformed into a superhero through good old Captain Blue, giving him 'Viewtiful Effects (VFX) Power', which was designed to emulate camera tricks and special effects as seen in action movies.

 VFX Power was used in both taking on various enemies and also when solving puzzles.